apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 1. The outcome of this operation MUST be identical to the value of `getFileStatus(P).getBlockSize()`.
+2. By inference, it MUST be > 0 for any file of length > 0.
+###  `Path getEnclosingRoot(Path p)`

+This method is used to find a root directory for a path given.
+This is useful for creating staging and temp directories in the same root directory.
+There are constraints around how renames are allowed to atomically occur (ex. across hdfs volumes or across encryption zones).

+#### Preconditions

+if no root path is found:  raise IOException
+No root path would be found only if there is no mount point for the given path

+#### Postconditions

+The path return will not be null

+1. The outcome of this operation MUST be identical to the value of `getFileStatus(P).getBlockSize()`.
 1. By inference, it MUST be > 0 for any file of length > 0.

 ## <a name="state_changing_operations"></a> State Changing Operations